freenas/freenas-docs/userguide/tn_vcenter.rst

 and see the new zvol.

 Select a zvol from the list and click the :guilabel:`Edit` button to change the size of an existing zvol.
-As :numref:`Figure %s <zvoledit>` shows, the only element that can be adjusted for an existing zvol is its size.
+As :numref:`Figure %s <zvoledit>` shows, the only parameter that can be modified for an existing zvol is size.